 6. Clear the Debris from the Hole

-Use the can of compressed air to clear away any brick dust and debris from the hole.
-Keep your face at a distance when you do this.
-Make sure all the dirt is out, or it will compromise the integrity of your wall anchors.
+Use a can of compressed air to blast any brick dust and other debris away from the hole.
+Keep your face away from the hole while doing this.
+Remove as much debris as possible as it could compromise the integrity of your wall anchors later.

 7. Insert the Anchor

-Insert the wall anchor, making sure it is flush with the surface of the wall.
-Offer up the item you are hanging and insert the screws.
-Make sure they are tight, but be careful not to overtighten.
-Wall anchors are plastic and easily damaged if your screw goes too deep, which could lead to your item falling from the wall.
+Insert the wall anchor, making sure it sits flush with the surface of the wall.
+Place the item you are hanging or mounting and insert the screws.
+Make sure they are tight but be careful not to overtighten them.
+Wall anchors are plastic and can be easily damaged if your screw goes too deep, which could lead to your item falling from the wall.

-Keep your goggles and N95 respirator on but remove the ear defenders.
-Sweep away the largest chunks of debris, then grab the vacuum cleaner to suck the remaining brick dust away.
-If you have a solid floor, use the mop.
+Keep your goggles and N95 respirator on but you can remove the ear defenders.
+Sweep away the largest chunks of debris, then grab your vacuum cleaner to remove the remaining brick dust.
+If you have a solid floor, you can use a mop.

-Once completed, take yourself outside with the can of compressed air and clean off your shoes and clothes to remove any remaining debris.
-You should then wash your clothes and take a shower.
+Once you have finished your work, take the can of compressed air outside and blast your shoes and clothes to remove any remaining debris.
+You should then wash your clothes properly and take a shower.